opengisch/QField-docs/documentation/reference/expression_variables.en.md

 QField supports various expression variables that can be used as field defaults, constraints or also to control the visibility of your attribute forms.
 These include not only all the expression variables available in QGIS but also additional variables provided by QField to access positioning information and give explicit information about the QFieldCloud data.
+The expression variables are set in your QGIS project, either inside the project- or layer properties, depending on your used case.

-## QFieldCloud
+## QFieldCloud Variables

-For QFieldCloud users, two expression variables can be used in forms or default values:
+For QFieldCloud users, two expression variables can be used in attribute forms or as default values:

 - `@cloud_username` - Returns the name of the currently logged-in QFieldCloud user.
 - `@cloud_useremail` - Returns the email address of the currently logged-in QFieldCloud user.